microsoft/promptflow/docs/go-to-production/integrate_with_llmapp-devops.md

 ::::

-## Iterative development
+## Iterative development from fine-tuning

-### Local Iterations
+### Local development and testing

-When developing and refining your flow, you might want to perform multiple iterations locally within your code repository.
+When interative developing, refining and fine-tuning your flow or prompts, you might want to perform multiple iterations locally within your code repository.
 We provide community version, that are **Prompt flow vs code extension** and **Prompt flow local SDK & CLI**, to support pure local development and testing, without Azure binding.

 #### Prompt flow vs code extension